 Drinks

 Disney has you covered when it comes to soft drinks during meals, in the teen club, or from a fountain.
-Though, any alcoholic beverages as well as smoothies, bottled water, and other premium drinks for the kiddos, come at an added price.
+Though, any alcoholic beverages as well as smoothies, bottled water, specialty coffees, and other premium drinks come at an added price.

 The cruise line is unusual in the sense that it doesn’t offer traditional all-inclusive drink packages.
-Still, adults 21 and over can purchase bundles of wine (three bottles for about $95) or six beers for the price of five.
-A drink of the day costs under $7 and cocktails hover in the $10-12 range.
+Still, adults 21 and over can purchase bundles of wine (three bottles for about $105) or six beers for the price of five.
+A drink of the day costs under $7 and most cocktails hover in the $10 to $13 range.

 Specialty dining